 A Welsh Coal Mining Experience

-There is a regular direct train service from Cardiff Central to A Welsh Coal Mining Experience.
+There is a regular direct train service from Cardiff Central to A Welsh Coal Mining Experience at Rhondda Heritage Park Museum.
 Alight at Trehafod station then walk for 8mins.
 The journey takes 35mins on the train.
 Visitors will experience life as a miner with a guide on the Black Gold Experience Underground Tour, which concludes with a virtual ride on a dram.
-Refreshments can be taken at Caffe Bracchi before visiting the art and craft shop, gift shop and exhibition.
+Refreshments can be taken at Caffe Bracchi before visiting the art and craft store Craft of Hearts, gift shop and exhibition.
 Chocolate House is also on site which run pre-booked chocolate tasting sessions.

 Aberdare